savelee/kube-django-ng/readme.md

     ```

 *NOTE: In order to make the KB Connector work with your own FAQ pages, you will need a public available HTML website with (server generated) HTML.
 The website will need to allow Google Robots, and needs to be added to the Google search engine.
 You will need more than one Q&A pair and not more than 200.
-It helps when you use valid HTML5 markup for your Q&As, and base it on schema.org notations.*
+It helps when you use valid HTML5 markup for your Q&As, and base it on schema.org notations.
-See the markup of: */front-end/src/assets/html/faq/faq.html*
+See the markup of: https://github.com/savelee/kube-django-ng/blob/master/front-end/src/assets/html/faq/faq.html for a good overview.*

 ## Deploy your code to GKE with Cloud Builder